Stepka/baskt-final-route/README.md

 			- **type**: "`start`" for start from depot, "`pickup`" for picking up cold delivery from shop, "`delivery`" for delivery as target for destination.
 			- **order_id**: string with order id.
 			- **location**: array with lat long for destination, f. e. `[39.2908045, -76.66135799999999]`.
+			- **location_id**: id of the location.
+It can be id of the hub, shop.
+If destination is delivery point then id is the same as order id.
+			- **address**: address of the location.
 			- **from_time**: the earliest time to arrive to destination, f. e. `"06:00 AM"`.
 			If driver will arrive to destination earlier than _from_time_ he should wait.
 			- **to_time**: the latest time to arrive to the destination, f.e. `"06:00 AM"`.